On affirmative solution to Michael's acclaimed problem in the theory of Fr\'{e}chet algebras, with applications to automatic continuity theory: Introduction

-In this paper, we shall be concerned with the affirmative solutions to Michael's two problems in both the cases (commutative as well as non-commutative).
+{\bf Structure of the article, with comments on the strategies.} In this paper, we shall be concerned with the affirmative solutions to Michael's two problems in both the cases (commutative as well as non-commutative).
 We shall briefly discuss some general theory of topological (symmetric) tensor algebras over a Banach space in the next section, in order to establish notation that will be used throughout the paper.
 We shall also discuss the Arens-Michael representations of such algebras.
 In particular, we are mainly interested in certain semigroup (Banach/Fr\'{e}chet) algebras over two specific semigroups, which are graded subalgebras of $\F_\infty$ (respectively, of $\cal B$ in the non-commutative case).
 As we shall see, these algebras over the Banach space $\ell^1$ is the technical main-spring of the paper.

 The first approach is discussed in Section 3.
-The essential ingredient is to describe the test algebra $\cal U$ in terms of weighted Fr\'{e}chet symmetric algebra $\widehat{\bigvee}_WE$ over the Banach space $E\,=\,\ell^1$ (this was the example, discussed in [P4], that motivated the ideas of the present paper), and then, to show that the existence of a discontinuous character on $\cal U$ leads us to produce a non-degenerate, totally discontinuous higher point derivation $(d_n)$ on $\cal U$ at this discontinuous character.
+The essential ingredient is to describe the test algebra $\cal U$ in terms of weighted Fr\'{e}chet symmetric algebra $\widehat{\bigvee}_WE$ over the Banach space $E\,=\,\ell^1$ (this was the example, discussed in [P4], that motivated the ideas of the present paper), and then, to show that the existence of a discontinuous character on $\cal U$ leads us to produce a non-degenerate, totally discontinuous higher point derivation $(d_n)_{n\,\in\,\zz^+}$ on $\cal U$ at this discontinuous character.
 This would imply that ${\cal U}\,=\,\F$ by Thms.
 10.1 and 11.2 of [DPR], a contradiction.
-(Discussions along these lines always skirt Dales-McClure's problem (1977), solved affirmatively by Dales, Read and the author in 2010 [DPR], as well as Loy's problem (1974), solved affirmatively in the Fr\'{e}chet case by the author recently [P4].)
-As consequences, we have an affirmative solution to the second problem of Michael.
-We extend certain results about functional continuity of Stein algebras, established by Forster [For], Markoe [Ma] and Ephriam [Ep].
-We also discuss implications of our solution in view of [E3, Thm.
-2.7], and give further interesting remarks in automatic continuity theory.
+(Discussions along these lines always skirt Dales-McClure's problem (1977), solved affirmatively by Dales, Read and the author in 2010 [DPR], as well as Loy's problem (1974) [L5], solved affirmatively in the Fr\'{e}chet case by the author recently [P4].)
+As consequences, we have affirmative solutions to Michael's two problems as follows.